44100hertz/branchy16/README.md

 Branches store memory between cycles, meaning that every store will not affect loads until the next cycle.
 Multiple writes to the same memory location in one cycle OR each other.

 Branches may share data more predictably using a load-wait instruction.
-The waiting branch will execute a load only after another branch stores to the target cell, on the same cycle as the store.
+The waiting branch will execute a load only after another branch stores to the target cell, on the next cycle as the store.
 In the case of multiple load-waits on the same cell, each store to a target cell will only unlock a single branch, allowing for easy creation of mutexes.

 ## I/O and Devices

 The first 120KiB (Address 0x0000-0xEFFF) are RAM, the last 8KiB in addresses 0xF000-0xFFFF are I/O addresses.

 Loading from an I/O address will access a device, which returns a word based on the given address and may have side effects.
 For timing-sensitive values such as screen refresh or user input, load-waiting an I/O address called a 'lock' is used.
-Unlike standard stores, stores from I/O devices will unlock every load-waited branch.
+Unlike standard stores, stores from I/O devices will unlock every load-waited branch on the same cycle rather than the next.
 Load-waiting an untimed I/O address will instantly resolve a value and is the same as a regular load.

 Storing to an I/O address will send that value to the device and may trigger side-effects.